npezza93/chrono_cable/README.md

 bin/rails db:prepare
 ```

 The generator adds sequence storage and, in importmap apps, replaces the Action Cable and Turbo pins with ChronoCable's browser bundles.
-Deploy the migration before the application code.

-If you maintain your importmap manually, use:
+Your importmap should look like:

 ```ruby
 pin "@rails/actioncable", to: "chronocable.js"